emmcarbe/torchio/README.md

 # Torchio

-*Model for the edition, not for the viewer.*

 Torchio turns XML-TEI P5 encoded texts into static digital scholarly editions: multi-page sites with reading text, critical apparatus, indices, maps and data exports, published from a git repository (GitHub Pages or any static